Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 UI events are hooked up to methods which send messages to the Program Mailbox. you can see this in the Counter.razor file.

 The text box is hooked up one way to send text changes to the update function.
-If you wanted to also hook a text property in the model up to the text box contents (i.e. a two way binding) you would probably need to debounce it somehow to stop it looping, there are lots of easy ways to achieve that.
+If you wanted to also hook a text property in the model up to the text box contents (i.e. a two way binding) you would probably need to debounce it somehow to stop it looping, there are lots of easy ways to achieve that, including the Action extension I have left in the Xamarin Common folder.

 Notice that the model updates are invoked on the render context, they will arrive from the cache on a background thread which cannot update the UI properly.